coderefinery/research-software-engineering/content/documentation.md

 :::{exercise} Exercise Documentation-1: Improve the README of your project

 In this exercise we will try to add a README to your project.
-If you have one already, we will try to improve it by following the checklist (above).
+If you have one already, we will try to improve it by using the checklist above.

-If you are unsure where to start, start with one of the items in bold.
+If you are unsure where to start, start with one of the checklist items in bold.
 :::

 :::{exercise} Exercise Documentation-2: In-code documentation

-Have a look at the following 4 examples and discuss which ones you find useful and which ones you find less useful and why.
+Have a look at the following examples and discuss which ones you find useful and which ones you find less useful and why.

 Example A: